ajmpawlik/CV-Aleksandra-Pawlik/README.md

 [Education ](#education)

 I am an early career software developer seeking a new challenge on my path towards the full-stack engineering.
 I recently graduated from Makers Academy where I developed programming skills in JavaScript, Ruby, and Python.
 I am building on my experience in research for international development.
-I managed, designed and consulted on multiple evaluations of aid programmes - in Afghanistan and in the multi-country settings.
+I managed, designed and consulted on multiple evaluations of aid interventions - in Afghanistan and in the multi-country settings.
 I provided actionable and human-centred insights for the implementers and clients.
 I am qualitative and quantitative research methods savvy with a background in anthropology, media, and economics.

 </div>